 So, here’s my dilemma.
 I love this look but kinda like the window treatment (with a more substantial clothesline perhaps) too.
 What do you think?
 I am taking suggestions blog friends!

 Thanks for visiting today!

 ~LisaNew to my blog?
 I would love for you to join me on my decorating adventures!
 Learn how to decorate on a budget creatively, get crafty ideas and be inspired!
-Subscribe via email below and become a VIP member!
-Never miss a post and receive "members only" freebies like free project downloads, tips, tutorials and special sale offers exclusive to email subscribers!
+Subscribe via email below and never miss a post!
+Plus receive "subscriber only" freebies like free project downloads, tips, tutorials and special sale offers exclusive to email subscribers!

 Featured Products Of The Day: